-For many people, regional accreditation is an unfamiliar concept – what it is, what it means, and how institutions achieve regional accreditation.
+For many people, accreditation is an unfamiliar concept – what it is, what it means, and how institutions achieve accreditation.
 As NPRC moves through the development of the college and process of accreditation, the needs of students are first and foremost.
 This value drives all college decisions, including the process of accreditation.

 Accreditation is important to students for three primary reasons:

 The road to accreditation is a multistep, peer-reviewed process that all colleges must complete.
 Once a proposal for a college is approved legislatively, a governing board (Board of Trustees) must be established.
 This group develops the plan and framework for the college.
 Once that is written and then approved by the PA Department of Education (PDE), the college must complete a second comprehensive application to the PDE to become a degree-granting institution in the state.
-Finally, only after that approval, can the college begin to apply for regional accreditation.
+Finally, only after that approval, can the college begin to apply for institutional accreditation.

-The process of regional accreditation is neither swift nor simple and involves developing policies and procedures, curricula, and administrative organizational structure.
+The process of institutional accreditation is neither swift nor simple and involves developing policies and procedures, curricula, and administrative organizational structure.
 It is a multi-year process broken into three parts: pre-candidacy, candidacy, and accreditation.

 Pre-candidacy.
 To apply for pre-candidacy, institutions must complete a comprehensive application that includes data on curriculum, finances, student outcomes, and other institutional processes.